-- Cons:it’s less reliable.
-There are limitations on the kinds of parts it can handle, like very thin components (If .050 thin, sometimes, the operator need to reset them due to part variations, even from an equivalent vendor);
+- Cons: it’s less reliable.
+There are limitations on the kinds of parts it can handle, like very thin components (If .050 thin, sometimes, the operator needs to reset them due to part variations, even from an equivalent vendor);

-Also, it requires a longer setup time, since the machine must define the Z-axis (part thickness); more so it is more costly than Mechanical Centering, but about an equivalent as Vision.
+Also, it requires a longer setup time, since the machine must define the Z-axis (part thickness); more so it is more costly than Mechanical Centering but about equivalent to Vision.

 2.4 Vision Centering